Paragraph Examples – Narrative, Persuasive, Descriptive and Many More February 28, 2011

 7. Problem/Solution: I am going to describe a kitty door PROBLEM and then explain the kitty door SOLUTION.

-Last week we installed a kitty door so our cat could come and go as she pleases.
+Last week we installed a kitty door so that our cat could come and go as she pleases.
 Unfortunately, we ran into a problem.
-Our cat was afraid of the kitty door.
-We tried pushing her through and that made her even more afraid.
-The door was dark and she couldn’t see what was on the other side.
-The first step in solving the problem was we taped the kitty door open.
-After a couple days she was confidently coming and going through the open door.
+Our cat was afraid to use the kitty door.
+We tried pushing her through, and that caused her to be even more afraid.
+The kitty door was dark, and she couldn’t see what was on the other side.
+The first step we took in solving this problem was taping the kitty door open.
+After a couple of days, she was confidently coming and going through the open door.
 However, when we removed the tape and closed the door, once again, she would not go through.
 They say you catch more bees with honey, so we decided to use food as bait.
-We would sit next to the kitty door with a can of wet food while we clicked the top of the can.
-When she came through the closed door we would open the can and feed her.
-It only took five days of doing this to make her unafraid of using the kitty door.
-Now we have just one last problem; our kitty controls our lives!
+We would sit next to the kitty door with a can of wet food and click the top of the can.
+When kitty came through the closed door, we would open the can and feed her.
+It took five days of doing this to make her unafraid of using the kitty door.
+Now we have just one last problem: our kitty controls our lives!

-Informational article – (This started off as one paragraph, but needed two, one for the “problem” and the other for the “solution.”)
-Also, notice the second paragraph is a “process” paragraph.
-It would be very easy to add a simple introduction and conclusion to this and have a complete essay!
+Expository/Informational Article Version – This began as one paragraph, but needed two—one for the problem and one for the solution.
+Also, notice that the second paragraph is a process paragraph.
+It would be very easy to add an introduction and conclusion to these two paragraphs and have a complete essay!

-People often install a kitty door only to find out they have a problem.
+People often install a kitty door, only to discover that they have a problem.
 The problem is their cat will not use the kitty door.
-There are several reasons cats won’t use kitty doors.
-First, they may not understand exactly how a kitty door works.
-They do not understand it is a little doorway just for them.
-Second, many kitty doors are dark and cats cannot see to the other side.
-They do not know what is on the other side, so they won’t take the risk.
-One last reason is that sometimes cats don’t like the feeling of pushing through and then having the door drag across their back.
-There are solutions to these problems.
+There are several common reasons why cats won’t use kitty doors.
+First, they may not understand how a kitty door works.
+They may not understand that it is a little doorway just for them.
+Second, many kitty doors are dark, and cats cannot see to the other side.
+As such, they can’t be sure of what is on the other side of the door, so they won’t take the risk.
+One last reason cats won’t use kitty doors is because some cats don’t like the feeling of pushing through the door and having the door drag across their back.
+But don’t worry—there is a solution for this kitty-door problem.

-The first step for solving the problem is to prop the door open with tape.
-This means your cat will now be able to see to the other side; your cat will usually start using the kitty door immediately.
-Once your cat has gotten used to using the kitty door remove the tape.
-Sometimes cats will continue using the kitty door without any more prompting.
+The first step in solving the problem is to prop the door open with tape.
+This means your cat will now be able to see through to the other side; your cat will likely begin using the kitty door immediately.
+Once your cat has gotten used to using the kitty door, remove the tape.
+Sometimes cats will continue to use the kitty door without any more prompting.
 If this does not happen, you will want to use food to bribe your cat.
-When it’s feeding time, simply sit on the opposite side of the door from your cat and either click the top of the can or crinkle the cat food bag.
-Open the door to show your cat that it is both you and their food waiting for them on the other side.
+When it’s feeding time, sit on the opposite side of the door from your cat and either click the top of the can or crinkle the cat food bag.
+Open the door to show your cat that it is both you and the food waiting on the other side of the door.
 Repeat this a couple times, and then feed your cat.
-After a couple days of this your problem will be gone.
+After a couple days of this, your kitty-door problem will be solved.

 Cause and Effect Paragraph